CodeYourFuture/JavaScript-Core-3-Classwork-Week4/README.md

 The second set of exercises involve implemented code that we will add tests for.
 You can run only the tests in the _B-write-tests_ folder by running `npm test B-write-tests` or you can run them with a watch with `npm test B-write-tests --watch`.

 Think about **edge cases** while writing tests.

+### TDD

+The final exercise involves using TDD to implement the function.
+You can run only the tests in the _C-TDD_ folder by running `npm test C-TDD` or you can run them with a watch with `npm test C-TDD --watch`.

 ## Solutions